axetroy/s4/README.md

 <details><summary>DELETE</summary>

-Delete files at remote server, for security, Linux dangerous directories will be ignored
+Delete files at the remote server, for security, Linux dangerous directories will be ignored

 eg `DELETE file1 file2`